fdistor/angel_autoapplier/README.md

 ## Need to do

-- Add video or gif of this in action
 - Error handling when a job data do not exist
 - Error handling when URL is not valid
 - Give user option to not input a cover letter and handle if scenario where a job requires a cover letter